California RN and LPN Nursing CEUs

 This course discusses 1) The process of transmission of infectious pathogens, 2) Basic infection control procedures and techniques, 3) How specific infectious pathogens are transmitted and the infection control procedures/techniques used to prevent their transmission, 4) Hospital-acquired infections – e.g.., specific pathogens like influenza and pneumonia, 5) Treatment of occupational exposure to hepatitis B (HBV), hepatitis C (HCV), and HIV, and 6) Sepsis.

-The purpose of this course will be to provide an overview of arterial blood gas interpretation; raise awareness and understanding of the various aspects of arterial blood gases, and provide a comfort level with the care of the patient by increasing the knowledge base.
+This course discusses arterial blood gas interpretation, raises awareness and understanding of the various aspects of arterial blood gases, and increases the nurse's knowledge base.

 This course explains why patients may need to receive modified treatment and care based on their age groups.
 Health care professionals will gain a greater understanding of the physiological differences between a child, an adult, and an older adult, and how to determine each age group’s needs.
 They will be able to identify concerns for specific age group and how it can impact clinical interventions, including methods to avoid medication errors in pediatric patients and spotting self neglect among the elderly.